Sarsay/dhil.github.io/posts/2015-07-19-closed-handlers-for-algebraic-effects-in-links.md

 links> identity(hello);
 Type error: The function identity ...
 ```
 As expected nothing interesting really happens.
 The computation `fortytwo` just returns 42 and `empty` returns unit.
 However, we get a type error when we try to handle `hello`.
-This is because printing to standard out is an *side effect* and `identity` does not handle this side effect.
+This is because printing to standard out is a *side effect* and `identity` does not handle this side effect.
 Actually, in my current implementation no handler can handle the print side effect as it is a built-in effect and my handlers only handles user-defined effects.
 Note that `fortytwo` and `empty` are both pure computations.

 We could transform the output instead of returning it plainly.
 Let us wrap it inside a singleton list: